kasleet/dynabridge/README.md

-After attending multiple re:Invents, watching every YouTube video on Single Table Design, and surviving a two-week bootcamp on how to properly overload Global Secondary Indexes, you might finally be able to implement a simple to-do application using DynamoDB.
+After attending multiple re:Invents, watching every YouTube video on Single Table Design, and surviving a two-week bootcamp on how to properly overload Global Secondary Indexes, you might finally be able to implement a simple to-do application using the _DynamoDB_ way.
 But the moment you need to add a feature with a new access pattern or explain it all to a colleague, it feels like you’re on the verge of a nervous breakdown.